jiem/start-stop-daemon/README.md

 * `outFile`: the file to log the daemon stdout.
 Default to `'daemon.out'`.
 * `errFile`: the file to log the daemon crashes (uncaught exceptions).
 Default to `'daemon.err'`.
 * `maxCrash`: the maximum number of crashes by minute.
 Past this number, the daemon exits.
 Default to `5`.
+* `crashTimeout`: a crash timeout before restarting (when restarting immediately, a server port can still be bound).
+Default to `0`.
 * `onStart`: listener fired when we start the daemon.
 Default to displaying a start message.
 * `onStop`: listener fired when we stop the daemon.
 Default to displaying a stop message.
 * `onStatus`: listener fired when we get the status of the daemon.
 Default to displaying a status message.